 And then there's the secret to the Neutral path.
 Make the first decision on every alignment altering choice (including the lifeless woman in Ikebukuro) except the last one by the White and avoid any alignment altering Challenge Quests until after the alignment lock and you'll end up with barely enough points to get Neutral.

 Finally manage to get on the Neutral path?
 Have fun dealing with the 19 required sidequests to proceed!
 While some of them are obvious, others are not so much.
 Some aren't even in the pub, requiring you to find mostly out of the way generic humans to accept a quest for!
+If it's any consolation, only the human-issued quests and Nozomi-related quests are necessary to complete, and none of them require you to fight the level 90 Bonus Bosses.

 Any of the missions where you have to find things across Tokyo.
 Even if you know where they are, the awful world map will still make it confusing.